sreeram-venkitesh/enhancements/keps/sig-api-machinery/4595-cel-crd-additionalprintercolumns/README.md

 #### Story 4

-Here’s a concise user story with an example, based on your description:

----

-### User Story

-* **As a Kubernetes user,** I want to format dates as relative durations (e.g., "5m ago" instead of absolute timestamps) in printer columns, making it easier to understand resource age or timing at a glance.
+As a Kubernetes user, I want to format dates as relative durations (e.g., "5m ago" instead of absolute timestamps) in printer columns, making it easier to understand resource age or timing at a glance.

 **Example:**